Travel to the United States

 Although you may have a valid F-1 visa in your passport from a previous time studying in the United States, if you have been outside the United States for more than 5 months, the U.S. State Department requires you to renew your F-1 visa at an embassy or consular post before travelling to the United States.

 At the Port of Entry

-At the airport, U.S. Customs and Border Patrol (USCBP) will inspect all travelers coming to the United States.
-You must give the officer your passport, I-20 form and I-94 form for inspection (be prepared to provide your bank statement if it is requested).
-If the officer finds no problems or issues when reviewing the forms, the officer will return the passport and I-20 form to you, and give you the I-94 card to keep in your passport.
-It is very important not to lose the I-94 card, as it is a physical record of your arrival in the United States.
-Contact the international office right away if you have lost this card.
+U.S. Customs and Border Patrol (USCBP) will inspect all travelers coming to the United States.
+F-1 students must give the officer their passport and I-20 form (also be prepared to provide your bank statement if it is requested).
+If the officer finds no problems or issues when reviewing the documents, the officer will return the passport and I-20 form to you, and create an Arrival and Departure Record, referred to as the I-94 Admission Record.

-Additional information on arriving in the United States can be found on the Study in the States website: http://studyinthestates.dhs.gov/students/arriving.
+Additional information on the I-94 Admission Record can be found on USCBP’s website: http://www.cbp.gov/travel/international-visitors/i-94-instructions.